zhao0/ipapk-server/README.md

 ]
 ```
 # SSL certificate
-The project defaults to a self-signed certificate, and if you have a certificate issued by a regular CA, you can replace ~/.ipapk-serverthe certificate under the directory.
+~~The project defaults to a self-signed certificate, and if you have a certificate issued by a regular CA, you can replace ~/.ipapk-server.
+The certificate under the directory.~~
+The project will serve on `http`.
+You should use an reverse-proxy server such as Nginx with ssl.

 # TODO